Simon Dring: Personal life

-Dring lived between Australia, the UK, and Romania with his partner, Fiona McPherson, an Australian human rights lawyer and executive director of a British children's charity in Romania.
-Their twin daughters were born on 23 December 2010 in Brisbane.
+Dring lived between Australia, the UK, and Romania with his partner, Fiona McPherson, an Australian human rights lawyer and Executive Director of a British children's charity in Romania.
+Their twin daughters were born in Brisbane in 2010.
 Dring has another daughter from a previous marriage who lives in Spain and has two sons (Dring's grandsons).

-In July 2021, while undergoing an operation for a hernia in Romania, Dring suffered a heart attack and was not revived, dying at the age of 76.
+In July 2021, while undergoing a routine operation in Romania, Dring suffered a heart attack and was not revived, dying at the age of 76.